• Skip to primary navigation

 • So easy to make and just 5 ingredients - No fancy seasonings needed, just some lemon and herbs and it gives the roast chicken the most incredible flavour.

-• Lots of ways to use leftovers - You will probably have a fair bit left of roasted chicken leftover.
+• Lots of ways to use leftovers - You will probably have a fair bit of roasted chicken leftover.
 But, we have loads of ideas of how you can use it below.

 • Makes the best gravy - The juices that come out of the roast chicken when cooking make an amazing gravy, so make sure you don't throw them.